SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 | 8 < A ≤ 9     | 10-11               | 11-12               | 13-14               |
 | 9 < A ≤ 10    | 11-12               | 13-14               | 14-15               |

-<span class="caption">From <a href="https://www.miur.gov.it/credito-scolastico-e-credito-formativo" target="_blank">MIUR</a>.</span>
+<span class="caption">From <a href="https://www.miur.gov.it/credito-scolastico-e-credito-formativo" target="_blank">MIUR</a> and <a href="https://www.gazzettaufficiale.it/atto/serie_generale/caricaArticolo?art.versione=1&art.idGruppo=5&art.flagTipoArticolo=1&art.codiceRedazionale=17G00070&art.idArticolo=1&art.idSottoArticolo=1&art.idSottoArticolo1=10&art.dataPubblicazioneGazzetta=2017-05-16&art.progressivo=0#art" target="_blank">Gazzetta Ufficiale</a>.</span>

 This table above is the traditional credit table for a maximum of 40 credits.
-Since in 2022 total credits are 50, you have do the total and then use this conversion table to convert the value obtained to the current maximum of 50 credits:
+In some years (like this one), the maximum number of credits can rise up to 50 and in that case a conversion table is used to convert the credits in base 40 to base 50:

 | Credits in base 40 | Credits in base 50 |
 |--------------------|--------------------|